public-transport/transitous/website/content/privacy.md

 # Scope

-This privacy policy afftects the web interface and API hosted on routing.spline.de.
+This privacy policy affects the web interface and API hosted on routing.spline.de.

 ## Stored data